-We have introduced a termly SEND Coffee Morning which offers you an opportunity to discuss specific areas of SEND and ask questions within an informal environment.
+Alongside the termly Parent Forum, we have also introduced a termly SEND Coffee Morning which offers you an opportunity to discuss specific areas of SEND and ask questions within an informal environment.

 4. How will the curriculum be matched to my child's needs?